 Inside Your Motivational Journal Boxset (BUJO, Lined, Blank):

-We have designed the Motivational Journal in 3 different styles.
+I have designed the Motivational Journal in 3 different styles.
 You will receive the following:

 - a set of beautiful summer-themed Motivational Journal Covers, in 2 different designs (2 PDF documents comprising the 2 designs)

 - a collection of beautiful summer-themed Motivational Journal Belongs To Page, in 2 different designs (2 PDF documents containing the 2 designs)

 - a Motivational Journal, comprising of Dot Grid Paper, for those of you who prefer to write on dot grid paper, or are into bullet journaling (BUJO) (1 PDF document containing 198 journaling pages)

 - a Motivational Journal, comprising of Lined Paper, for those of you who prefer to write on lines (1 PDF document containing 198 journaling pages)